codingtizzy/Netnip/README.md

 ## Contributing

 Pull requests are welcome!
-If you have ideas to improve this tool or want to practice contributing to open-source Go projects, feel free to **fork** and submit a **PR**.
+If you have ideas to improve this tool or want to practice contributing to open-source Go projects, feel free to **fork** and submit a **PR**

----

-## ChatGPT

-This `README.md` was created using ChatGPT.
-It has been reviewed for accuracy, but if you find any issues or have improvements, feel free to contribute.